mstocco/mariostoc.co/content/traininglog/20230122-challenge2023-22weeksout.md

 Waking up to a new day.
 I am no longer leaking through my face like yesterday.
 My throat is still ridiculously sore.
 Advil is keeping me sane.

+A bit of a dry cough is developing this afternoon.

 <!---->
 ## TUESDAY JAN 24 🌤
 Sleep **4** | Fatigue **2** | Stress **3** | Soreness **6**